DOI-ONRR/onrr.gov-site/README.md

 ## Verified that there is a directus database
 - Window users -- use winty for interactivity on windows
-- [winty] docker exec -it database bash
+- [winpty] docker exec -it database bash
 - psql -U directus

 ## View docker container details like IP address host